-At this point, you should apply a thick layer of paint to your design with a good paintbrush.
+Step 4 At this point, you should apply a thick layer of paint to your design with a good paintbrush.
 You have to ensure the paint is thick enough so that it will be sturdy.
 Do well to avoid making it too thick, because it will run and not dry properly.
-Also make sure the colors touch, or your window cling will fall apart.
+Also, make sure the colors touch or your window cling will fall apart.
 For a cleaner finish, ensure you outline your design with glitter glue or a glitter glue pen.
 Puff paint may also do the job.

 Step 5 Allow the window cling dry overnight.
 The window clings will appear more translucent as they dry.
 Note that if they still appear milky, they are not ready.
 Take a peek under the template to make sure they are ready.

 Step 6 Make sure you peel the window clings off at this point.
 Do it slowly while you make use of both hands.
 If your window cling is quite large, do well to pull it off bit by bit.
 In case the window cling is difficult to pull off, know that it may be too thin.
 All you need do is paint another layer of glue on top, leave to dry and try again.
 If your window cling still maintains that difficulty, place it in the freezer for a few hours.